Best Way to Transfer Money to the United Kingdom

 What are the limits and tax implications on money transfers to the United Kingdom?

 There are no limits on the amount of money you can transfer to an UK bank account.
-Your money transfer service or bank might have a restriction however sometimes these are as high as £1 million per transfer.
-Some money transfer services do not have limits.
+Your money transfer service or bank might have a restriction, however these are sometimes as high as £1 million per transfer.
+Some money transfer services do not have maximum limits.

 Whether you pay tax is based on your residence status.
 If you are a non-resident (stayed less than 16 days in the UK from 6th April to 5th April) you will generally not pay tax on money transferred to a UK bank account.